 How is Advancing Mission Thrivability different from Margin & Mission Ignition?

 Advancing Mission Thrivability and Margin & Mission Ignition both center around thrivability for nonprofit organizations.
 The main distinction is in the approach.
-Advancing Mission Thrivability is a short-term (4–8 weeks) learning opportunity.
+Advancing Mission Thrivability was a short-term (4–8 weeks) learning opportunity.
 Margin & Mission Ignition is a long-term (30 months) commitment.
-Advancing Mission Thrivability approaches thrivability through the lens of mission-centric, economically informed decision-making, while Margin & Mission Ignition focuses primarily on earned-income ventures as a way to diversify funding and increase mission impact in the community.
-Margin & Mission Ignition is primarily a consulting relationship with some larger functions built in over the 30-month period.
-Advancing Mission Thrivability is open to all qualifying organizations who would like to participate and includes a short-term 5-week consulting engagement for a small number of organizations who submit an advancement packet and are selected based on their demonstrated interest, opportunity, and preparedness to dive deeper into the work.
+Advancing Mission Thrivability approached thrivability through the lens of mission-centric, economically informed decision-making, while Margin & Mission Ignition focuses primarily on earned-income ventures as a way to diversify funding and increase mission impact in the community.

-Who can I contact about the Margin & Mission Ignition initiative?
+Who can I contact about Advancing Mission Thrivability?

 For more information, contact initiative consultant Michael Corley: email@example.com.

 The Patterson Foundation partnered with No Margin, No Mission to create a new virtual offering called Advancing Mission Thrivability, which explores mission-centric and economically informed decision-making strategies, especially in a time of crisis.

 (total time: 10 minutes)